-The table below segregates all financial assets that are measured at fair value on a recurring basis (at least annually) into the most appropriate level within the fair value hierarchy based on the inputs used to determine the fair value as of May 4, 2019 and February 2, 2019 (in thousands):
+The table below segregates all financial assets that are measured at fair value on a recurring basis (at least annually) into the most appropriate level within the fair value hierarchy based on the inputs used to determine the fair value as of August 3, 2019 and February 2, 2019 (in thousands):

+Αι igust 3, 2019 F ebruary 2, 201 9

-May 4, 2019 February 2, 2019 L evel I Level II Le vel III Ι Level I Level II Level III Short-term investments \$ 199 \$ - \$ - \$ 158 \$ - \$ - Long-term investments 2,499 - - 2,377 - - Long-term contingent earnout - 6,600 - - - 9,200 Total investments \$ 2,698 \$ \$ 6,600 \$ 2,535 \$ - \$ 9,200
+L evel I Level II Level III Level I Level II] Level I II

+Short-term investments \$ 95 \$ - \$ - 9 158 \$ - \$ -

+Long-term investments 2,588 - - 2,377 - -

+Short-term contingent

+earnout - - 6,998

+Long-term contingent

+earnout 6,672 9 9,200

+Total investments \$ 2,683 \$ - \$ 13,670 9 2,535 \$ \$ (9,200

 Short-term investments are reported in other current assets on our unaudited condensed consolidated balance sheets.
 Long-term investments are reported in other assets on our unaudited condensed consolidated balance sheets.
+Short-term contingent earnout is reported in other accrued expenses on our unaudited condensed consolidated balance sheets.
+Long-term contingent earnout is reported in other liabilities on our unaudited condensed consolidated balance sheets.

-The long-term contingent earnout represents the fair value of potential additional payments outlined in the Purchase Agreement to the members and warrant holders of City Gear if certain financial goals are achieved over the next two fiscal years (Fiscal 2020 and Fiscal 2021).
-The earnout was valued using a Monte Carlo simulation analysis in a risk-neutral framework with assumptions for volatility, risk-free rate and dividend yield.
-The earnout is re-valued each quarter and any change in valuation is recognized in our statements of operations.
-As a result of the revaluation for the 13 weeks ended May 4, 2019, an increase of \$0.6 million was recognized in store operating, selling and administrative expenses.
+The short-term and long-term contingent earmouts represent the fair value of potential additional payments outlined in the Purchase Agreement to the members and warrant holders of City Gear if certain financial goals are achieved over the next two fiscal years (Fiscal 2020 and Fiscal 2021).
+The total earmout was valued using a Monte Carlo simulation analysis in a risk-neutral framework with assumptions for volatility, risk-free rate and dividend yield.
+The earmout is re-valued each quarter and any change in valuation is recognized in our statements of operations.
+As a result of the revaluation for the 13 weeks and 26 weeks ended August 3, 2019, an increase of \$7.1 million and \$7.7 million was recognized in store operating, selling and administrative expenses, respectively.
+Subsequent to February 2, 2019, we made a \$3.2 million adjustment to the acquisition date contingent earmout valuation from \$9.2 million to \$6.0 million.
+The impact of this measurement period adjustment flowed through goodwill in the quarter ended May 4, 2019.